 By offering a balanced education and research program that combines fundamental and application aspects, we aim to develop engineers who are both scientifically educated, and application driven.
 We equip our graduates with practical and theoretical expertise, preparing them optimally for future challenges.

-The department of Mechanical Engineering focuses on research in the field of product and process design and manufacturing.
-The heart of the department is devoted to designing, analyzing, improving, manufacturing new products and processes, as well as the materials needed for this.
-The section Processing and Performance (P&P) strives to change the design of polymer products and shaping processes from experimentally driven trial-and-error to virtual prototyping with quantitative predictive capability.
-To reach this goal, the P&P section aims at bridging the gap between sophisticated experimental techniques, constitutive modelling, and reliable and feasible predictive modeling of the processing (fluid state) and properties (solid state) of polymers and soft matter.
+The overarching ambition of the Processing & Performance (P&P) section is to change the design of polymer and soft-matter products and shaping processes from experimentally driven trial-and-error to virtual prototyping with quantitative predictive capability.
+To reach this goal, the P&P section aims at bridging the gap between sophisticated experimentation, constitutive modelling and reliable and feasible computational techniques, augmented with data-driven methods and machine learning, to quantitatively describe and predict the processing (fluid state) and properties (solid state) of polymers and soft matter.
 Specific attention is given to establishing (micro)structure-processing-property relationships.

 The P&P section has strong connections with the departments of Chemical Engineering & Chemistry as well as with Biomedical Engineering.
 There are also strong long-lasting industrial collaborations which is reflected by the numerous PhD and postdoctoral projects that are supported by industry bilaterally, via research centers, and in larger consortia.